Understanding Pulse Watches: What Makes Them Tick Today?

 The Evolution of Pulse Watches in the Wearable Tech Market

 Early pulse watches only measured heart rate during exercise.
-Modern ones offer continuous monitoring.
+Modern ones, like the PulsePro, offer continuous monitoring.
 They track your pulse 24/7.
 This gives a fuller picture of your health.

 The accuracy of pulse watches has improved greatly.
 They now use advanced sensors.
 These sensors can detect even slight changes in heart rate.
 This makes them useful for both fitness and health monitoring.